Summer Programs

 Preparing for law school involves learning and gaining practical experience wherever possible.
 While courses help you gain book knowledge, summer programs and internships help you gain invaluable experience.
 They also help you prepare for the future and determine if the legal field is right for you.
 Explore the programs below.

-Pre-Law Undergraduate Scholars (PLUS) at University of Memphis Law School
+Pre-Law Undergraduate Scholars (PLUS) Programs at Various Colleges and Universities

 University of Houston Law Center Pre-Law Pipeline Program

 The University of Houston Law Center Pre-Law Pipeline Program is a preparatory program specifically designed to provide resources to undergraduate students who are first-generation, low income or members of groups underrepresented in the legal profession who are interested in pursuing a career in law.
 Two programs are available.
 Students must have a cumulative GPA of 3.0 or better.
-Apply online at their website.
+Find more information online at their website.
+The 2023 application period is now closed.

 Florida State University College of Law Summer for Undergraduates Program / Donald J. Weidner Summer Undergraduates Program

 FSU offers an intensive, four-week virtual program that provides interested students (particularly those from groups historically underrepresented in the legal profession) with an inside look at law school and the legal profession.
-The 2022 program will be held from June 1-24 and is open to college students enrolled at two-year and four-year institutions, in all majors and from all backgrounds.
+The 2024 program will be held from May 21th to June 14th and is open to college students enrolled at two-year and four-year institutions, in all majors and from all backgrounds.
 For more details, go to FSU's Summer for Undergraduates information.
-Application deadline: April 1, 2022.
+Application deadline: March 29, 2024.
 Enrollment will be limited to 60 participants.
 There is no cost to attend the program.

 TRIALS

 New York University School of Law, Harvard Law School and the Advantage Testing Foundation have partnered to create TRIALS, a scholarship program that helps talented and motivated undergraduates of modest means earn acceptance to the nation's leading law schools.
-The decision on whether to conduct the program virtually for 2021 is still being made; normally the five week summer program has participants reside at Harvard or NYU to receive intensive LSAT instruction and attend a series of lectures by prominent lawyers and scholars to introduce them to the legal profession.
+Normally the five-week summer program has participants reside at Harvard or NYU to receive intensive LSAT instruction and attend a series of lectures by prominent lawyers and scholars to introduce them to the legal profession.
 Students with strong academic credentials, well-articulated ambitions and documented financial need compete for 20 spots.
 Students have no expenses directly associated with the program and will receive a $3,000 stipend to supplement their summer income.
-The 2022 program will be from early July through early August, with exact dates to be announced soon.
+The 2023 program will be from June 15 through July 21.
 Apply online at their website.
-Application deadline: February 28, 2022.
+Application deadline: February 28, 2023.

 Take the next step: